Skip to main content

 • Antlerless deer harvested under the Deer Management Assistance Program (DMAP) and tagged with harvest tags provided with the program are not included in normal statewide bag limits.

-• Deer of either sex may be taken by hunters under the age of 18 on this day (includes game lands).
+• Antlered and antlerless deer may be taken by hunters under the age of 16 on these days statewide and on two additional days in the western deer season (includes game lands).

 Archery Deer Season

-• Deer of either sex may be taken during archery deer season in all areas (includes game lands) in and east of Watauga, Wilkes, Alexander, Catawba, Cleveland, Rutherford, and Polk counties.
+• Antlered and antlerless deer may be taken during archery deer season in all areas (includes game lands).

 • Some game lands have special deer seasons that do not follow the county archery deer season.
 See “Game Lands” section for seasons and rules specific to the game land you will be hunting.